Musculoskeletal Sport Science and Health MSc

 You will also have the opportunity to carry out in-depth and critical research in selected areas of interest.

 The Musculoskeletal Sport Science and Health programme is delivered in connection with the National Centre for Sport and Exercise Medicine – East Midlands (NCSEM-EM), which is accredited by the International Olympic Committee (IOC) Research Centre for Prevention of Injury and Protection of Athlete Health – one of just nine around the world.
 The NCSEM-EM is an Olympic legacy funded project aimed at improving the health and wellbeing of the nation.
-The Musculoskeletal Sport Science and Health MSc is primarily taught at Loughborough University, with the option to take some modules at the Queen’s Medical Centre or other University of Nottingham facilities.
+The Musculoskeletal Sport Science and Health MSc is a Loughborough based programme but there may be the option to take some modules at the Queens Medical Centre or other University of Nottingham facilities, or for elements to be delivered by other NCSEM-EM partners.

 The NCSEM-EM has five key themes that cover research, education and clinical activity: physical activity in disease prevention; exercise in chronic disease, sports injuries and musculoskeletal health, mental health and wellbeing, performance health.